 - Choose a vegetable or combination of vegetables.
 Fresh, frozen

 - Add a starch.
 It could be a starchy vegetable like potatoes or

 - Include a little meat, fish or eggs for some protein.

 - Dairy foods can be included to flavor the meal or as part of

-University of Missouri Extension has several resources that might be helpful when creating a new culinary delight.
+MU Extension has several resources that might be helpful when creating a new culinary delight.

 - Herbs and Spices (N362) describes which herbs and spices complement which types of food.